join tipstrr for free click here

 What Is Spread Betting?
 And How To Do It Right!

 So what is spread betting?
-Spread Betting as the name suggests is betting on more than one outcome in a sporting event in order to maximise your chances of winning.
+Spread Betting as the name suggests is betting on more than one outcome in a sporting event to maximise your chances of winning.

 Spreads can offer a different angle on betting on certain sporting markets such as football where for example bookmakers may offer a spread on how many points a team will finish the season with.